mscross/pysplit/README.md

 ## Using PySPLIT

-Updated examples can be found in docs/examples, and an updated technical paper is pending.
-For now, if you use PySPLIT in your work, please cite the [SciPy 2015 conference proceedings](http://conference.scipy.org/proceedings/scipy2015/mellissa_cross_p.html).
+Examples can be found in docs/examples.
+PySPLIT is currently tested on Windows 7 using HYSPLIT revision 927 (Feb.
+2018) and the preferred PySPLIT installation methods listed above.
 Many thanks are due to the NOAA Air Research Laboratory for providing the HYSPLIT model.